 A celebration to reflect on O'Leary's career and to wish him well took place at Waxy O'Connor's in Lexington, Massachusetts, July 26.
-Family, Friends, retirees and co-workers joined notable guests Naomi Frankel, NAD Economist, Valerie Cappola, NAD and Komla Jacketey, Baltimore District economist to reflect on O'Leary's distinguished career.
+Family, friends, retirees and coworkers joined notable guests Naomi Fraenkel, NAD Economist, Valerie Cappola, NAD and Komla Jackatey, Baltimore District Economist to reflect on O'Leary's distinguished career.

 Larry Oliver, Chief, Evaluation Branch, served as Master of Ceremonies.
 He presented O'Leary with the Meritorious Civilian Service Award.
-"Mr. O'Leary's expertise in Mathematics, economics and the data analysis combined with his effective mentoring and leadership have strengthened the National Economics Community of Practice and inspired the next generation of Corps economists," read the citation.
+"Mr. O'Leary's expertise in mathematics, economics and the data analysis combined with his effective mentoring and leadership have strengthened the National Economics Community of Practice and inspired the next generation of Corps economists," read the citation.

 The award also credits O'Leary as being a vital resource to the Coastal Storm Risk Management and Deep Draft Navigation Planning Centers of Expertise; leading the way in risk-based analysis, providing guidance on complete projects and completing innumerable agency technical reviews.
+O'Leary also received a Bunker Hill plaque and numerous gifts from the audience.